 In 1515, King Szapolyai János had his military camp erected near the town and he made further fortifications on the fort.
 It was timely, as the fortified church was besieged by Voivode István (Stefan V) in 1529, then by the Moldavian Voivode Péter / Petru Rareş who set the city on fire.
 In both cases, the inhabitants fled into the stronghold and could defend their fort.
 Voivode Mihály (Michael) marched into Transylvania on October 17, 1599, and his second campsite was in Prázsmár.
 The Saxons surrendered to him, yet his soldiers sacked it, then set the settlement on fire.
 Three years later, after defeating Voivode Michael, the city was ravaged by the Imperial armies of General Basta.
 Prázsmár was the place where the Székelys (Hungarian frontier guards of Transylvania) defeated the mercenary army of the city of Brassó in 1612.
 (The Saxons of Brassó were led by Géczi András.)

 In 1661, it was the Ottoman Pasha Ali who ravaged the area and enslaved 80 residents of Prazmar.
-Next time, Pasha Achmed was camping in the fort of Prázsmár in 1678 and finally, it was the headquarter of Prince Thököly Imre in 1690.
+Next time, Pasha Achmed was camping in the fort of Prázsmár in 1678, and finally, it was the headquarter of Prince Thököly Imre in 1690.
 He called the Székelys to arms from this fort.
 In 1704, the rebel Kuruc soldiers of Prince Rákóczi Ferenc caused much destruction in the fortified church, taking 60 inhabitants into captivity at the same time.
-Two-hundred houses in the city burned down in the fire of 1767.
+Two hundred houses in the city burned down in the fire of 1767.

 A few words about the architecture of the building:

 The main entrance to the church is on the west side, while its side gate is in the middle of the closure of the nave.
 The altar of the Holy Cross was made around 1450, its stall was carved in 1526 according to the inscription on it.
 The church is surrounded by a double protective wall with an approximately circular floor plan.
-Its outer defensive wall was largely destroyed, only a portion of its foundation walls remained.
+Its outer defensive wall was largely destroyed, and only a portion of its foundation walls remained.
 Its entrance is on the south side, which is reinforced by a polygonal, protruding tower and a fortified front guard.
 This could only be reached by a wooden bridge that was running through the surrounding deep and wide moat, at the end of which there was a drawbridge.

 The moat was flooded by water coming from the surrounding springs.
-The drawbridge has disappeared along with the ditch and it was replaced by a colonnade corridor built in the 19th century.
+The drawbridge disappeared along with the ditch and it was replaced by a colonnade corridor built in the 19th century.
 As an entrance, a tunnel-like gate guard was built, which could be closed with oak gates at five places.
 Underneath the large gate bastion that still exists today, there is still the corridor of the tunnel system, We can still see the drawable guardrail in its original location in the middle of the tunnel.

 A total of 275 chambers were built within the fortified church, at a height of two or three floors, with open wooden corridors running in front of them and staircases leading to them.
 Not only the Saxon residents could find refuge in these chambers, but they also placed their valuables and food here.
 The chambers are still completely intact today.
 The settlement itself was once surrounded by a wall with five gates.
 The fortified church was restored in 1970.

-Here are many nice pictures of Prázsmár:
+Here are a few pictures of the fortified church: